Stompin' at the Savoy: History and composition

 Although the song is often credited to Benny Goodman, Chick Webb, Edgar Sampson, and Andy Razaf, it was written and arranged by Sampson, Rex Stewart's alto saxophonist.
 Sampson wrote the song when he was with Stewart's orchestra at the Empire Ballroom in 1933.
 It was used as the band's theme song until the band broke up, after which Sampson joined Chick Webb's band, taking the song with him.
-Webb’s recording of rose to number ten on the charts in 1934.
-Two years later the piece charted by Ozzie Nelson and by Benny Goodman.
+Webb’s recording rose to number ten on the charts in 1934.
+Famously, on Webb's 1934 version (Columbia 2926) the tenor saxophone hits a wrong note after the introduction, however, Columbia did not cut another take.
+Two years later, the piece charted with versions by Ozzie Nelson and Benny Goodman.

 Both Webb and Benny Goodman recorded it as an instrumental, Goodman's being the bigger hit.
+Goodman first recorded Savoy for the Rhythm Makers series for radio on June 5, 1935.
+His first commercially released version was on Victor 25247 with his full orchestra, recorded January 24, 1936.
+He recorded it again with his Quartet (Goodman, Gene Krupa, Teddy Wilson and Lionel Hampton) on December 2, 1936.
+This recording was released on Victor 25521.
 Lyrics were added by lyricist Andy Razaf.

 Goodman's 1936 version is written in 32-bar song form with four 8-bar phrases arranged AABA.
 The A sections use a Db6, Ab9, Db6, Ddim, Ebm7, Ab7, Db, Db chord sequence.
 The B section phrases use a Gb9/G9, Gb9, B13/F#m6, B13, E9/F9, E9, A13, Ab13 chord sequence.
 The tempo is medium fast.

 Since becoming a jazz standard, the song has been recorded hundreds of times.

+Ella Fitzgerald, Chick Webb's vocalist two years after Savoy's release, sang the song in concert in 1957 in Los Angeles to great acclaim (Verve MG V-8264).
+Her version of the song is in the musical form of "scat" and has been widely hailed by fans of one of the single greatest examples of that form (references needed).

+In 1992, Beverly M. Sawyer wrote a scenario from song Stompin' at the Savoy.
+American actress, dancer, choreographer, singer, director and producer Debbie Allen thus directed a 2 hour movie starring Vanessa Williams, Lynn Whitfield, Jasmine Guy and Vanessa Bell Calloway.The plot revolves around four young African-american women, who, in 1939 share an apartment.
+All three women frequent the happening Savoy Ballroom in New York City.
+Debbie Allen has a small role as a prostitute named Estelle.
+It was first broadcast on US television channel on CBS and again on NBC in 2018.
+It was distributed on VHS by CIC Victor Video in Japan in 1993.
+Choreographer Norma Miller was nominated for an Emmy award that year for Outstanding Individual Achievement in Choreography.